SimplifyMyCloud/atmos-tf-testdrive/docs/03-deployment.md

 - `<component>`: The component name (from components/terraform/)
 - `<stack>`: The stack name (from stacks/ directory structure)

-For this project, our stack is: `dev-us-west1`
+For this project, our stack is: `dev`

 ## Deployment Order